 I’m still not an art expert and visiting art museums and galleries all day long will never be my thing, but I definitely have a better understanding of some art pieces and artists after taking this tour.
 There’s something to be said for seeing a piece of art in person (when possible) rather than just looking at the postcard version of it, or a picture of it online.
 I’m glad I got a chance to see the art at The Prado in person and learn more about it through Context Tours.

 Stay tuned.
 On the next post on Take Me to the World I’ll share some of the life lessons I came across while visiting The Prado.

-Disclaimer: Context Tours offered me a complimentary tour of The Prado Museum.
-Links within this post are for informational purposes only.
+Context Tours offered me a complimentary tour of The Prado Museum, which included admission.
 All opinions within this post are my own.